 - Windows PC with iCloud for Windows and install iTunes 12.3.3 or later

 - Apple Watch with watch OS 2 or later

-If your device fulfilled above requirements, then, follow the next step and configure, setup or enable two-factor authentication for Apple ID.
-Enable Two-Factor Authentication for Apple ID Click To Tweet
+If your device meets the above criteria, proceed with the next steps to configure, set up, or enable two-factor authentication for your Apple ID.

 Enable Two-Factor Authentication for Apple ID

 - Then, select iCloud –> Account Details